mortenivar/Jed-modes/README.lua.txt

 It defaults to 1, which means enabled.

+The third variable, Luacheck_Cmd_Opts, sets the options to the luacheck program when checking the buffer for errors/warnings.
+The "--no-color" option should always be retained, otherwise there will be ansi color codes in the output.

+                  Error checking with the luacheck program:

+If the luacheck program is installed, you may check the buffer for errors/warnings by having the offending lines of code colored.
+You may then jump between the lines and see the error message printed in the message area.
+Once you have corrected the code, run the function again to remove the line coloring.

                               Key definitions:

 The following keys are defined:

 <enter>         - indents the current line and puts editing point in an indented
                   position on the new line.
 If <enter> is pressed after one of the following keywords

                     if, elseif, for, while, repeat, function

                   it will expand them to their full syntax, if the user defined variable, Lua_Expand_Kw_Syntax, is set to '1'.

 <ctrl>-c x      - will execute the code in a region or whole buffer and show the
                   output in an interactive lua window.
 Exit with <ctrl>-d It only works with the terminal version of Jed, not Xjed.

+<ctrl>-c C      - will index and color lines in the buffer, identified by
+                  luacheck as having errors/warnings.

 <tab>           - will indent the current line.
 If a region is visibly marked, that
                   whole region will be indented.

+<shift>-<down>  - will jump to the next line, identified by luacheck as
+                  having an error or warning.
+The editing point is moved to the start column of the error/warning.

+<shift>-<up>    - will jump to the previous line, identified by luacheck as
+                  having an error or warning.
+The editing point is moved to the start column of the error/warning.

+   (Note that that the <shift>-<up/down> keys are not guaranteed to work.)

 Whatever keys you have defined for moving a paragraph up or down, will jump up or down between keyword levels.
 If you are on a line with a looping or